ryphon/msm/README.markdown

 A single init script which makes running multiple Minecraft/Bukkit servers easier for us admins.

+I *really* like MSM but it's nowhere near updated enough for what I'd like it to be.

+So.. fork ahoy.

 ## Quick Installers

 Install MSM on a **debian box**: